 Data breach claims are generally formed of two elements.
 However, you could seek compensation for one or both heads.

-• Non-material damage may be awarded if you endured mental harm because of the breach.
-For example, you could claim for suffering caused by anxiety or depression.
+- Non-material damage is the mental harm you suffered because of the breach.
+For example, you could claim for anxiety or depression.

 If you’d like to learn more about compensation payouts in claims stemming from social services data breaches, get in touch for free.